mantasarm/falling_sand_sim/README.md

 * Other optimizations (such as disabling and enabling chunks)
 * Multithreading

+IN PROGRESS:
+* Integration with rapier2d for rigid body simulation

 TODO:
 * Bug fixes and code clean up
-* Integration with rapier2d for rigid body simulation

 Progression: